-Of the five individuals with the highest emoluments, four (2022: all) are existing or retired directors of the Company whose emoluments are disclosed in note 6(a).
-The emoluments in respect of the remaining one individual in 2023 are as follows:
+Of the five individuals with the highest emoluments, four (2022: four) are existing or retired directors of the Company whose emoluments are disclosed in note 6(a).
+The emoluments in respect of the remaining one (2022: one) individual are as follows:

-HK\$ Million 2023
+HK\$ Million 2023 2022

-Salaries, allowances and benefits in kind 8.7
+Salaries, allowances and benefits in kind 8.7 8.1

-Discretionary bonuses 1.2
+Discretionary bonuses 1.2 1.1

-The Group's contributions to retirement schemes 0.4
+The Group's contributions to retirement schemes 0.4 0.3

-10.3
+10.3 9.5

-(c) In addition to the above emoluments, certain directors of the Company were granted share options under the share option schemes of Hang Lung Properties Limited (HLP), details of which are disclosed in note 25(b).
+(c) In addition to the above emoluments, certain directors of the Company were granted share options under the share option schemes of the Company, details of which are disclosed in note 25(b).